 Irish Water Spaniel

 The Sussex spaniel's coat is "golden liver," a shade not seen in other spaniels.
-His appearance is identical to those of his 18th century ancestors.
-Standing between 13 to 15 inches tall when full grown, he's a low-slung dog.
-Good with kids and pets, he does require a fair amount of grooming.
+His appearance is identical to those of his 18th-century ancestors.
+Standing between 13-to-15-inches tall when full grown, he's a low-slung dog.
+Good with kids and other pets, he does require a fair amount of grooming.

-Two types of spaniel -- the Cavalier King Charles and the English toy -- are in the AKC's toy group.
+Two types of spaniel — the Cavalier King Charles and the English toy — are in the AKC's toy group.
 These are small companion dogs and not hunting stock.
-The Cavalier King Charles stands between 12 to 13 inches tall when full grown.
+The Cavalier King Charles stands between 12-to-13-inches tall when fully grown.
 Very much a family dog, the Cavalier appears in a variety of colors.
-These include the classic red and white Blenheim, solid-colored ruby, black and tan and tricolor.
-The English toy spaniel breed standard doesn't have a height limit, but does specify a range of 8 to 14 pounds for adult dogs.
+These include the classic red and white Blenheim, solid-colored ruby, black and tan, and tricolor.
+The English toy spaniel breed standard doesn't have a height limit but does specify a range of 8-to-14 pounds for adult dogs.
 Permitted colors are similar to the Cavalier King Charles.

-While each of these Spaniel breeds have unique personalities, they are all extremely bright, energetic and loving dogs.
+While each of these Spaniel breeds has unique personalities, they are all also extremely bright, energetic, and loving dogs.
 Most are gentle, while some, like the American water spaniel, can be a little stubborn.
 Because Spaniels are intelligent, they respond very well to training and activity.
 Most have been bred with hunting in mind, and may enjoy running, swimming, and retrieving in the great outdoors.

-Spaniels, like many purebred dogs, are prone to several health issues such as retinal (eye), elbow and hip dysplasia, and other eye related illnesses.
-Despite the possibility of illness, healthy Spaniels live an average of 9 - 15 years, depending on the breed.
+Spaniels, like many purebred dogs, are prone to several health issues such as retinal (eye), elbow and hip dysplasia, and other eye-related illnesses.
+Despite the possibility of illness, healthy Spaniels live an average of 9-to-15 years, depending on the breed.